GMOD/jbrowse-components/website/docs/api_guide.md

 ---
 id: api_guide
-title: API guide
+title: API
 toplevel: true
 ---

 import Figure from './figure'

-In this guide, will cover API level documentation e.g. methods that can be called on different objects and data model formats
+This guide will cover the API level documentation for methods and tools useful to developers looking to enhance JBrowse or write plugins.

 ## MenuItems objects